Joseph A Bockerstette, Partner

 This especially holds true as organizations get larger and more complicated.
 I have never seen a new client where the organization chart completely aligns with workflow.
 Because of this, the infamous “organizational silo” is a dominant cultural characteristic in most companies.
 The “what’s best for my area” often overwhelms the “what’s best for the company” when making decisions.

 10. Great leaders find a way to deliver successful outcomes.

 We can usually tell early in a relationship whether a client has the will to win or not.
 It is easily discernable in their decision-making, leadership style , and company culture.
 Conversely, when purpose, responsibilities and accountabilities are unclear, we can predict early on that the outcome will be less than the client hopes for.

-These ten lessons learned are generalizations and, of course, they come with exceptions - some of which are spectacular.
+These ten lessons learned are generalizations and, of course, they come with exceptions – some of which are spectacular.
 What I can say without reservation is they are common among the many different types and sizes of organizations where I have consulted and advised.
-The value of consulting services is never greater than when the consultant is about to deliver those services.
+One of the key lessons learned is that the value of consulting services is never greater than when the consultant is about to deliver those services.
 While clients initially hope to buy a solution for a fee, the reality is usually far more challenging.
 The consulting opportunity is to create a long-term client partnership that adds value over many years.

 Did you find this article useful?
 If so, consider downloading our Major Change Management Plan Template, which will help you ask the right questions to navigate the activities necessary to plan and implement successful change that creates value for your employer.